Book of 2 Kings

 Practical Application: God hates sin and He will not allow it to continue indefinitely.
 If we belong to Him, we can expect His discipline when we disobey Him.
 A loving Father corrects His children for their benefit and to prove that they indeed belong to Him.
 God may at times use unbelievers to bring correction to His people, and He gives us warning before delivering judgment.
 As Christians, we have His Word to guide us and warn us when we go astray from His path.
 Like the prophets of old, His Word is trustworthy and always speaks truth.
 God’s faithfulness to His people will never fail, even when we do.

 The stories of the widow and the leper are examples for us in regard to the Body of Christ.
-Just a Elisha had pity on these from the lowest levels of society, we are to welcome all who belong to Christ into our churches.
-God is no “respecter of persons” (Acts 10:34) and neither should we be.
+Just as Elisha had pity on these from the lowest levels of society, we are to welcome all who belong to Christ into our churches.
+God is no “respecter of persons” (Acts 10:34), and neither should we be.

 Recommended Resources: 1 & 2 Kings, Holman Old Testament Commentary by Gary Inrig.